IT Focus Area: infrastructure operations

 - Creating better customer experience (i.e. self-service)

-IT organizations struggle today in two key areas: costs, and agility/ innovation.
+IT organizations struggle in two key areas: costs and agility

 Data management and controlling exponential growth are at the center of these two initiatives.